ClaytonSasaki/BusStopChanges_KingCountyMetro/README.md

 **Testing without an API key:** `make seed` writes realistic fake data so you can develop against the map UI before your key arrives.

-## Deploying to GitHub Pages

-1. Push this repo to GitHub
-2. Add your API key as a repository secret:
-   **Settings → Secrets and variables → Actions → New repository secret**
-   Name: `OBA_API_KEY`
-3. Enable GitHub Pages:
-   **Settings → Pages → Source: GitHub Actions**
-4. The map will be live at `https://<you>.github.io/<repo>/`

-The `.github/workflows/refresh.yml` workflow runs every 10 minutes, fetches fresh alerts via `python worker/fetch_alerts.py --once`, commits `data/active_alerts.geojson` if it changed, and pushes.
-You can also trigger it manually from the **Actions** tab.

 ## Architecture